SiraMirai/journey/SUPPORT.md

 ---
 # Support
 For any problems that you find, you can provide details on the [issues](https://github.com/SiraMirai/journey/issues) page.
 Please provide as many details as you can about the issue. including screenshots is always appreciated!

-You can also hop into the [Lost Outpost](https://discord.gg/WF66mMu) for support and discussion with our community members.